Discovering different views about sustainability

 - Could I live with less and still be satisfied?
 What is good about the ’good life’?

-To deepen students’ thinking around these questions, Warren Carter has an excellent short commentary which would support a teacher’s understanding of the Matthean text.
+To deepen students’ thinking around these questions, Warren Carter has an excellent short commentary that would support a teacher’s understanding of the Matthean text.
 Scroll down to page 176 for his interpretation in Matthew and the Margins.

 An artist’s perspective